-A Power of Attorney is a formal written document in which you authorise another person to represent you in certain circumstances.
+Which is why it’s smart to have a Power of Attorney drawn up which authorises another person to represent you in certain circumstances.
 It relates to your financial affairs only, and not lifestyle or medical decisions.

 A General Power of Attorney allows the person you appoint (your Attorney) to deal with your financial affairs (for example, to buy and sell things on your behalf, to operate your bank account if you’re away overseas or if you’re ill).
 It does not apply if you are mentally incapacitated.